 - Measure your level of employee engagement.
 No matter what it looks like, we can all stand to make it a little better.
 Need some ideas to get started?
 Check out the free employee engagement eBook.

 - Develop a quick employee survey to measure satisfaction.
 And by “quick,” I mean under 10 minutes.

 - Identify your high potential employees.
 Are you worried about retaining them?
 Here’s a free eBook on employee retention to help you.
-You may also want to consider professional services automation from Workday to identify employees faster.

 - Develop a succession plan for your key employees.
 If one of the employees was hit by the proverbial bus and could not work, how would you keep things going?
 Is there a plan in place?
 What if a handful of your senior employees decided to retire at once?